elunna/hackem/hackem_changelog.md

     - are no longer restricted to digging a single square on maze levels. (includes spells of digging)
     - zapping a boulder with a wand of digging will vaporize it; doing this in Sokoban will incur a -1 Luck penalty.
     - Rays from a wand of digging will also halve the current HP of "stony" monsters, including xorns, earth elementals, statue gargoyles and stone golems; strangely, this does not include regular gargoyles.
-- [x] Most golems now drop more items related to their material (ie: rope golems drop leashes, etc)
-- [x] Angels and Aleaxes can generate with harps.

 #### Scrolls